wucheeman/burger/README.md

     $ node server.js

-Open a browser and in the address line, type:
+Open a browser and in the address line, type:git

     http://localhost:8080/